 Traditional dentures can sometimes slip out of place because they’re supported by the existing tissues in the mouth.
 Snap-on dentures are a type of overdenture held in place by a set of dental implants.

-Dental implants or screws set within your jawbone hold snap-in dentures firmly in place.
+These implants are titanium screws that are surgically placed in your jawbone.
+They hold snap-in dentures firmly in place.

 Snap-in dentures have many advantages over traditional dentures.
 However, they are not always the best treatment option for patients.

 Snap-in dentures use dental implants that are surgically inserted into the jaw bone.
 That means snap-in denture candidates must have little or no jawbone deterioration.